alphagov/forms/design/prototype-version-2/README.md

 There were several key issues identified that we should explore in the next iteration, including:

-- users wanted an explicit option to change/ edit the name of a form rather than use the ‘back button’
+- users wanted an explicit option to change / edit the name of a form rather than use the ‘back button’
 - there is still some confusion over what value a short name provides
-- there was still uncertainty around saving/ how to save the form
+- there was still uncertainty around saving / how to save the form
-- Preview pane is confusing initially and users don't know what's its for.
-However, it becomes much more useful when editing/ or going back to a question
+- Preview pane is confusing initially and users don't know what it’s for.
+However, it becomes much more useful when editing / or going back to a question

 ### User resaearch documentation
 - [2022-05-23 Basic Form Building](https://github.com/alphagov/forms/blob/main/research/2022-05-23_Basic_Form_Building.md)